matchyOrg/matchy/frontend/README.md

 The most important ones are
 - [Typescript](https://www.typescriptlang.org/) - Typesafe Javascript
 - [Vue 3](https://github.com/vuejs/vue-next/) - Vue 3 with [the composition API](https://vuejs.org/guide/extras/composition-api-faq.html#what-is-composition-api)
-- Vant for our UI components *and for icons*
+- [Vuetify 3](https://next.vuetifyjs.com/en/getting-started/installation/) for our UI components *and for icons*

 We are also using
 - [Vite](https://github.com/vuejs/vite) - a speedy Vue.js framework